|Site Map | Bulletin Home | Temple University|

 Applications and application materials may be obtained by calling: 215-777-9000 or 215-777-9090 or writing: Office of Admissions, Tyler School of Art of Temple University (067-00), 2001 North 13th Street, Philadelphia, PA 19122.

 Admission to the university does not guarantee admission to the Architecture Program.
 Admission will be granted to those students with strong academic credentials.
 Students who clearly meet the academic requirements for admission are not required to submit a portfolio.
 Students who are accepted into another program at Temple who do not meet the academic requirements for admissions may present a portfolio.
 For specific portfolio format guidelines, please go to www.temple.edu/architecture.

-All students are initially admitted into the Architecture Basic Studies Program and, if desired, apply for admission to the accredited Bachelor of Architecture (five year) Professional Program during the fourth studio semester.
+All students are initially admitted into the Architecture Basic Studies Program and, if desired, apply for admission to the accredited Bachelor of Architecture (five-year) Professional Program during the fourth studio semester.
 Please note that the B.Arch. will not be available to any student entering the Architecture programs for the Fall 2010 semester.
 For a complete listing of new programs, please go to www.temple.edu/architecture.

 Please note that admissions requirements will be changing for students applying to Architecture for Fall 2010.
-Updated information will be available on the Tyler web site at www.temple.edu/tyler after July 1, 2009.
+Updated information will be available on the Tyler web site at www.temple.edu/architecture.

 Architecture Portfolio Format

 Admission to the architecture program is highly selective, and based on a review of the academic credentials.
 A portfolio is not required for admission.
 If the student is not selected for architecture but meets the general requirements for admission to Temple University and wishes to be considered for admission to architecture, he/she must submit a portfolio of artistic or creative work, as per requirements, procedures and assessment criteria specified by the Architecture Department.